HeberBarra/video-downloader/README.md

 <h2>Usage</h2>
 Requires poetry
-To be able to use this program you'll need to install it's dependencies can be installed using the following command:
+To be able to use this program you'll need to install its dependencies can be installed using the following command:

 ```poetry install --without dev --no-root```